jnozzi/cocoadev.com/markdown/ObjcRetain.md

-If you visited Apple's General/WorldWideDeveloperConference 2000 and 2001, you might have seen white T-shirts with the text "[objC retain];".
+If you visited Apple's WorldWideDeveloperConference 2000 and 2001, you might have seen white T-shirts with the text "[objC retain];".
 Now you can buy these and other "merchandise" at http://oops.se/objcretain

---General/PeterLindberg
+--PeterLindberg